Lyr-7D1h/creagen-editor/README.md

 ## Roadmap

+- Define how to randomize each param and what distribution the randomization should be.
+Add randomize interval.
 - Use hash/active bookmark in title
 - Keep commit history buffer when changing commits
 - Version Control Software